Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 You may generate zip files of original content or revised content,

-Only files that were altered by the scan rules are saved in the four formats.
+Only descriptions that were altered by the scan rules are saved in all formats.

-Unaltered files were skipped and not saved for retrieval,
+Unaltered descriptions were skipped and not saved for retrieval

-unless you have set the "save originals" scan option.
+unless you had already selected the "save originals" scan option.

 Since zip processing may take some time, and generated files may be rather large,